|

 the highest demand.
 Therefore, the

-resources will flow to the uses that are most
+will flow to the uses that are most

 highly valued by consumers.
 This flow is

-the most efficient way to use our society’s
+way to use our society’s

 scarce resources.